sukovanej/effect-http/README.md

 ## Descriptions in OpenApi

-The [schema-openapi](https://github.com/sukovanej/schema-openapi) library which is used for OpenApi derivation from the `Schema` takes into account [description](https://effect-ts.github.io/schema/modules/Schema.ts.html#description) annotations and propagates them into the specification.
+The OpenAPI logic takes into account [description](https://effect-ts.github.io/schema/modules/Schema.ts.html#description) annotations and propagates them into the specification.